Article

 The onus of providing for retirement is increasingly falling on individuals.
-Few will have the luxury of an employer-provided defined-benefit pension promising a certain level of income, especially outside the public sector.
+Few will have the luxury of an employer-provided defined benefit pension plan promising a certain level of income, especially outside the public sector.
 Meanwhile, State Pension Age is creeping up and is set to reach 68 by 2046.

 At the same time, better medical care and new drugs may extend life expectancy in the future.
 Your retirement may last half as long as your whole career, or longer, so it is important to think about your goals for this portion of your life and how you’ll fund them.
 So what are some good retirement goals to work towards?